joeydtaylor/electrician/proto/README.md

 If you have suggestions for improving the protobuf definitions—whether by adding new fields, supporting additional compression methods, or enhancing streaming capabilities—feel free to open an issue or submit a pull request.

 📝 License
-Electrician Protocol Buffers are released under the MIT License.
+Electrician Protocol Buffers are released under the Apache 2.0 License.
 You are free to use, modify, and distribute them under the terms of this license.

 Happy wiring! ⚙️🚀 If you have any questions, feel free to open a GitHub issue or reach out.